The Best Shorts for Squatting You Can Buy

 - Best for a Classic Look: Y,IWO Quad Slim-Fit Printed Jersey Shorts, $50

-What to Look for in Squat Shorts
+What to Look for in Lifting Shorts

-In short, your squat shorts should stretch.
+In short, your lifting shorts should stretch.
 Preferably a lot.
 Stretch serves a number of purposes, but the fact that it allows you to move up or down or sideways without pulling, pinching, or resisting is why it’s important.
 If you do a free squat right now, you’ll feel your pants or shorts tighten around your crotch and slide up your butt a bit.
 Stretchiness means that movement is never restrictive, which keeps you going up and down without issue.

 2. Shorter Inseam Length

 If you see guys at your gym wearing slightly shorter than normal shorts, they’re not just showing off their quads.
 Shorter shorts don’t get in the way during a squat.
-Shorts that reach toward or below the knee can.
+Shorts that reach toward or below the knee cap.

-You can squat in long shorts.
+You lift in long shorts.
 They make some with ultra-stretchy materials and side slits that allow you to get low without the end of the short catching your knee or restricting your movement.
 But if you’re uncomfortable wearing 7-, 5-, or even 2.5-inch inseam shorts to the gym, you’re likely better off wearing baggy sweats than long shorts.
 You really don’t want any clothing that will get in the way of your movement during a squat.